ChristophKirst/developmental_synapse_remodeling/readme.md

 A sample simulation as generated in the example script looks like the figure below.
-The panel on the left indicates the individual synapses getting born into the new dynamic state (blue) and either decaying or switching into a stable state (orange) before decaying at a slower rate.The right hand side show the totla number of synapses over time.
+The panel on the left indicates the individual synapses getting born into the new dynamic state (blue) and either decaying or switching into a stable state (orange) before decaying at a slower rate.The right hand side show the total number of synapses over time.

 ![model](/figures/model_example.png)